-This article demonstrates how to open maps rendered by MapTiler Desktop in QGIS (formerly Quantum GIS): setting up a WMTS service, rendering the map in an MBTiles format, or by using a GeoPackage.
+This article demonstrates how to open maps rendered by MapTiler Engine in QGIS (formerly Quantum GIS): setting up a WMTS service, rendering the map in an MBTiles format, or using a GeoPackage.
 All methods can be used in QGIS3.

 MapTiler QGIS Plugin

 Simply copy and paste the link to JSON style (from MapTiler Cloud) into the respective field in the MapTiler QGIS plugin, as shown in the pictures below:

 Setting WMTS (Web Map Tile Service) is the most difficult but at the same time the most powerful method of using maps from MapTiler Engine in QGIS.
 It allows multiple users to access the map at the same time without the need to distribute your map files.
 The downside is a bit higher complexity to set it up and a need to be connected to the internet.

 In MapTiler Engine, select the “Folder” rendering output method.
 After the rendering is done, copy the whole folder to the HTTP server (in most of the cases using an FTP client) and open it in your browser.

 In the right menu, either click on the “WMTS” link in the top right corner, which leads to the XML GetCapabilities file and copy the URL, or click on the “Engine” tab and in the Step by step guide for QGIS, copy the link which will generate on the very top of the page.

 In QGIS, add a new WMS/WMTS layer (from the right menu, by navigating to “Layer” -> “Add Layer” -> “Add WMS/WMTS Layer…”, or by using Ctrl+Shift+W shortcut).
 The new window will pop up, click on “New”, populate the “Name” field with your preferred name and “URL” by XML’s URL, and confirm.
 The new layer will be available in the Browser panel.